 Student interaction: It is important that distance learning students feel a part of both the cohort and the School/University.
 Resources are therefore required to engage with and encourage them to work with each other on the coursework, and engage with the tutors and lecturer and rest of the cohort using the VLE social platforms.

 Coursework resources: Distance students will do the same assignments as local students did on the NAT course.
-These will use Matlab (for which the remote students will have to buy a student license).
+These will use Matlab.